AdeyinkaNew12/ai-basin-hydrology/README.md

 All production workflows are implemented as Python scripts in the `src/` directory.
 This repository provides the computational framework required to reproduce the hydrographic, hydrologic, and water-stress analyses of AI infrastructure siting across CONUS.

-Archived scripts are retained for documentation purposes and are not required for the production workflow.